Active Crowds: Acknowledgements

 \section{Acknowledgements}

-The work of MTW was partly supported by the Austrian Academy of Sciences New Frontier's grant NFG-0001.
-JFP thanks the DAAD for support via the PPP project 57447206.
-MBu acknowledges partial financial support by European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 777826 (NoMADS) and the German Science Foundation (DFG) through CRC TR 154 ”Mathematical Modelling, Simulation and Optimization using the Example of Gas Networks”, Subproject C06.
-Maria Bruna was partially supported by a Royal Society University Research Fellowship (grant number URF/R1/180040) and a Humboldt Research Fellowship from the Alexander von Humboldt Foundation.
+M.~Bruna was partially supported by a Royal Society University Research Fellowship (grant number URF/R1/180040) and a Humboldt Research Fellowship from the Alexander von Humboldt Foundation.
+M.~Burger acknowledges partial financial support by European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 777826 (NoMADS) and the German Science Foundation (DFG) through CRC TR 154 ``Mathematical Modelling, Simulation and Optimization using the Example of Gas Networks'', Subproject C06.
+The work of M.-T.~Wolfram was partly supported by the Austrian Academy of Sciences New Frontier's grant NFG-0001.
+J.-F.~Pietschmann thanks the DAAD for support via the PPP project 57447206.